 Biomarker discovery and prediction of diabetes complications

 November 2014 to now: I have been working with Helen Colhoun on data from the SDRNT1BIO cohort, a large cohort of patients with type 1 diabetes linked to electronic health data and genotypes, and where proteins, metabolites, tryptic peptides, glycans are measured in a subset of samples.
-We investigated to the relationship of N-glycans with progression of renal disease (Diabetes Care 2018, Glycobiology (to appear)), the relationship of persistent C-peptide secretion with the genetic architecture of type 1 diabetes (BMC Medicine 2019), and the contemporary rates of progression of renal disease and their predictors (Diabetologia 2020a), the validation of a cardiovascular risk prediction model in type 1 diabetes (Diabetologia 2021), and the risk factors for COVID-19 in people with diabetes (Lancet Diabetes & Endocrinology 2021).
+We investigated to the relationship of N-glycans with progression of renal disease (Diabetes Care 2018, Glycobiology (to appear)), the relationship of persistent C-peptide secretion with the genetic architecture of type 1 diabetes (BMC Medicine 2019), the contemporary rates of progression of renal disease and their predictors (Diabetologia 2020a), the validation of a cardiovascular risk prediction model in type 1 diabetes (Diabetologia 2021), and the risk factors for COVID-19 in people with diabetes (Lancet Diabetes & Endocrinology 2021).
 Our work on biomarkers of renal progression has produced the first results (Diabetologia 2019b, Diabetologia 2020b, Pediatric Diabetes 2020) and other work is ongoing.

 March 2012 to December 2015: I worked on the SUMMIT project, a European research consortium dedicated to diabetes complications, focusing in particular on non-genetic biomarkers, data mining and in-silico modelling.
 As complications, we principally looked at cardiovascular disease (Diabetologia 2015, Atherosclerosis 2018) and progression of diabetic kidney disease (Kidney International 2015, Diabetologia 2019a).
 During the project we also tackled the problem of in-silico identification of unknown metabolites (Journal of Chromatography B 2017).